The high mountains and steep hills get all of the attention. What about the shorter hills with history and character? What about the

 Confusion: Lacks a specific name.
 The point into the bay is not technically the hill.

-Where: Fort Mason in the Golden Gate National Recreation Area at the Black Point Battery
+Golden Gate National Recreation Area at the Black Point Battery

 Cross Streets: just north of the intersection of Franklin St and Funston St